How to Fix an External Hard Drive Not Showing Up on Windows 11 — Check Disk Management Before You Panic

 It’s not there.

-You check under “This PC.”
+You check “This PC.”
 Nothing.
 You look in the sidebar.
 Nothing.
-You unplug the drive, plug it back in, hear the sound again, and check File Explorer again.
-Still nothing.
-Your heartbeat starts accelerating because this drive has years of photos, work files, and backups on it.
+You unplug it, plug it back in, hear the sound again, check again — still nothing.
+Your heart starts racing because this drive has years of photos, work files, and backups on it.

-Before you start catastrophizing: in the vast majority of cases, your data is perfectly fine.
-The drive is connected, Windows knows it’s there — it just isn’t showing it to you in File Explorer because of a software issue that’s usually fixable in under two minutes.
+Before you catastrophize: in the vast majority of cases, your data is perfectly fine.
+The drive is connected.
+Windows knows it’s there.
+It just isn’t showing it to you in File Explorer because of a software issue that’s usually fixable in under two minutes.

 Look at the bottom pane.
-Your internal drive will be Disk 0.
-Your external drive will typically be Disk 1 or Disk 2.
-Find the one that matches the size of your external drive.
+Your internal drive is Disk 0.
+Your external drive is usually Disk 1 or Disk 2 — find the one matching the size of your external drive.

-State 1: Healthy partition with a volume but NO drive letter.
-This is the most common scenario and the easiest fix.
-The drive is perfectly fine — Windows just failed to assign it a letter.
+If you see a healthy partition with a blue bar but NO drive letter (no E: or F: next to it) — this is the easiest fix.
+The drive is perfectly fine, Windows just failed to assign it a letter.

-State 2: “Not Initialized” with “Unallocated” space.
-The drive has no partition table.
-Either it’s brand new out of the box, or its partition table got corrupted.
+If you see “Not Initialized” with a black “Unallocated” bar — the drive has no partition table.
+Could be brand new, or the partition table got corrupted.

-State 3: Partition shows as “RAW” instead of NTFS or exFAT.
-The file system is corrupted.
-Windows can see the drive but can’t read its contents.
+If the partition shows “RAW” instead of NTFS or exFAT — the file system is corrupted.
+Windows sees the drive but can’t read it.

-State 4: The drive doesn’t appear in Disk Management at all.
-This is a physical connection issue — USB port, cable, or the drive itself.
+If the drive doesn’t appear in Disk Management at all — physical connection issue.
+USB port, cable, or the drive itself.

 Let’s fix each one.